 As part of the contract signed on May 1, 1999 with Key West HMA, LLC ("HMA"), the District is under an obligation to provide funding for professional medical services for a Primary Care Clinic ("Clinic") during the 30-year term.
 HMA is obligated to establish and operate such a Clinic for a minimum of one (1) year.
 The maximum amount the District is required to pay, in association with professional medical services provided to indigents by the Clinic, or referred directly from the Clinic, is \$500,000 per year.
 There shall be no carryover of unpaid reimbursable bills from year-to-year.
 If the services provided by the Clinic are replaced by other programs, or if the Clinic becomes economically impractical to operate as determined by HMA, or if during any fiscal year the total of cash and investments of the District are less than \$3,000,000, then the District's obligations to fund the professional medical services at the Clinic ceases.
 HMA started operation of the Clinic on September 13, 1999.
-For the years ended September 30, 2023 and 2022, the District's cost for the primary care clinic was \$351,724 and \$132,676, respectively.
+For the fiscal year ended September 30, 2024, the District's cost for the primary care clinic was \$346,188.